 - Calls for Papers/Conferences/Talks

 - Lectures/Courses of Interest/Research

 - Graduate Programs at Other Universities

-Off the Beaten Track announces the 12th edition of our Anthropological Summer Field School in Malta, Europe.
+- Off the Beaten Track announces their Anthropological Summer Field School in Malta, Europe.
 The project is primarily directed toward ethnography, socio-cultural anthropology, and sociology students at the undergraduate and graduate levels.

-- Call for Abstracts: The World Congress of Sociology is happening in Toronto in July of 2018.
+- The XIX ISA World Congress of Sociology: Power, Violence and Justice: Reflections, Responses and Responsibilities, is happening in Toronto, July 15-21 2018.
 This is a rare opportunity to access a global network of sociology scholars in a city not far from our own.
-The deadline for abstracts is September 30, 2017.
-There are very many diverse sessions to which you can submit an abstract, reflecting a broad range of sociological interests.
+There are very many diverse sessions reflecting a broad range of sociological interests.